antony945/2133047_GeoPathPlanner/Student_doc.md

 Serves as the single entry point for all routing requests, abstracting the underlying microservice.
 It handles request routing, authentication of routing requests (by validating JWTs with the User Management Service Secret JWT key), and forwards routing requests to the Routing Manager via Kafka.

 ### USER STORIES:
 1)  As a visitor, I want to try the app without creating an account so that I can quickly see how it works.
+(5 SP)
 11)  As a user, I want to see a clear explanation when no route can be found so that I understand what went wrong.
+(3 SP)
 16)  As a registered user, I want to see a history of my past routes so that I can review or reuse them later.
+(8 SP)
 17)  As a registered user, I want to delete past routes from my history so that I can no longer see routes that I don't want anymore.
+(5 SP)

 ### PORTS:
 8000:8000